 Where only one discharge pressure transmitter is used, it is installed as the main discharge pressure sensor, and its analog signal is sent to both the RTU and CU352 using a signal splitter.

-Where a redundant discharge pressure transmitter (Option E3) is installed, the water booster station has two discharge pressure transmitters.
+Where a redundant discharge pressure transmitter (Option E3) is installed, the water booster station has two discharge pressure transmitters (main and backup).
 Analog signals from both transmitters are sent to both the RTU and CU352 using signal splitters.

 MPC (CU352)